Some of us will remember a song from Tim McGraw “Live Like You Were Dying”.

-“I went sky divin’, I went Rocky Mountain climbin’, I went 2.7 seconds on a bull named FuManchu, And I loved deeper, And I spoke sweeter, And I gave forgiveness I’d been denying” And he said “Someday I hope you get the chance, To live like you were dying”
+“I went sky divin’, I went Rocky Mountain climbin’, I went 2.7 seconds on a bull named FuManchu, And I loved deeper, And I spoke sweeter, And I gave forgiveness I’d been denying…Someday I hope you get the chance, To live like you were dying”

 When we were younger many, if not most of us, would have heard one of our elders tell us to appreciate every single day.
 But when you’re young, it seems like you have all the time in the world.
-The truth is that we do not have all the time in the world but many, if not most, of us do not realize that.
+The truth is that we do not have all the time in the world.
+When you’re young it is difficult to absorb that advice. that.

-I turned 71 in August and, now that there is more sand in the bottom of the hourglass than there is at the top of the hourglass I can tell you that what your elders told you way back when is undeniably true.
-You realize as you get older that are here only for a whisper.
+I will be 74 in August and, now that there is more sand in the bottom of the hourglass than there is at the top of the hourglass I can tell you unequivocally that what your elders told you way back then is undeniably true.
+You realize as you get older that every day is precious but, beyond that, you begin to understand that you are here only for a whisper.

-Now I savor every moment.
-In so doing, the quality of my life has taken on a whole new dimension.
+These days I savor every moment.
+In so doing, the quality of life has taken on a whole new dimension.
 Eckhart Tolle wrote a whole book about it.
 He called it “The Power of Now”.
 In a nutshell he explained, like many other truth teachers do, that your power resides in the present moment.

 Dr. Joe Dispenza called it ‘the generous present moment.
 Other teachers who readily come to mind taught the same thing.
 The late Dr. Joseph Murphy and Dr. Wayne Dyer, explained to us that, (to paraphrase) by living in the present moment, we can tap into the universal mind.
 Dr. Murphy and others said that meditation is a key.
 “It’s the quiet mind that gets things done” He said that ideas will then come, inspired ideas that will take you to where you are destined to go according to the Divine plan.

 I thought I knew that many decades ago.
 However, at this point in my life, what I thought I knew way back then has a much fuller and more profound meaning for me.
 Here’s why.
-If you live every day like it is your last, you might find that your days are so much fuller and richer.
+If you live every day like it is your last, you might find that your days are fuller, richer.

 As a short example of what I mean, my wife and I adopted a rescue dog in 2017.
 As things turned out our Danny was one of the most beautiful little creatures I have ever experienced.
 My wife and I loved him.
 But Danny got sick and there was nothing the vet could do to save him.
 I never realized that day at the vet would be the last day I had with my Danny.

-Why not give it a try?
+So, if you haven’t already, why not give it a try?
 Live like you were dyin’.
 Try to appreciate every moment and all that you have.
-I think that you will find that your life takes on an entirely new and improved quality that you’re sure to enjoy and profit from in a multitude of ways.
+You may find that your life takes on an entirely new and improved quality that you’re sure to enjoy and profit from in a multitude of ways.

 Grant Edward Rayner B.Comm., LL.B.